-Ecorys was established in 1929 by a group of Rotterdam businessmen as the Dutch Economical Institute, abbreviated as NEI (N for Netherlands).
-The goals of NEI were to ‘promote the study of economic research' in general and the ‘collection and elaboration of economic data to support public policy decisions’ in particular.
+Ecorys was established in 1929 by a group of Rotterdam businessmen as the Netherlands Economical Institute, abbreviated as NEI.
+The general goals of the NEI was to ‘promote the study of economic research’.
+The more particular goal was the ‘collection and elaboration of economic data to support public policy decision’.

 The NEI published economic statistical reports and had a close relationship with the Erasmus University.
 Nobel Prize winner for Economics, Professor Jan Tinbergen, was a member of the Board of Ecorys for more than 30 years.
 Under his management NEI became the knowledge leader on applied economical policy research.
 This leading position stimulated the growth in policy research assignments in the emerging European market and strategic consultancy projects in the Dutch home market.

 Due to this market success the commercial activities were separated from the scientific studies.
 In present times however, Ecorys still maintains a close relation with the scientific world.
 The profits of the commercial activities are still used to support the scientific research on economical issues of the institute (NEI).
 Ecorys also sponsors the ‘Regional Economic Dynamics’ which is an academic seat of Professor Henri de Groot at the Vrije Unversiteit of Amsterdam.